Nederlands

 pict.
 De Knijf & Demolder

-Both boys and girls are in a terrible hurry - For whom are the speed-brakers?, one is tempted to ask.
-It seems to be the case on most (if not all) warning signs.
-I wonder if they wake-up too late, or if they need to help too much in the house-hold before leaving for school.
-Or could they simply love the teachers so much?
+I wonder if they wake-up too late, or if they must help too much in the house-hold before leaving for school.
+Or is it that they simply love their teachers so much?

 Choklamsar (Leh->Manali), 1999;